When should I spay or neuter my cat?

-In addition, spaying helps reduce your cat's chances of developing infection of the, uterus, and of developing cancers of the reproductive organs.
+In addition, spaying helps reduce your cat's chances of developing an infection of the uterus, and of developing cancers of the reproductive organs.

 Spaying can also help eliminate some unwanted behavours in female cats, including heat-induced howling, increased and overly intense affection, intense rubbing on objects, marking territory with urine, and the desire to wander.

 Neutering is also very beneficial.
 It can also reduce unwanted behaviors like aggression and roaming, reducing your male cat's risk of injury.

 In addition, neutering male cats also reduce their risk of developing testicular and prostate cancer.

 In general, spaying and neutering both help prevent cat over-population, which is a serious problem in many parts of North America.